 For business owners on a variable-rate loan, what can they do to increase their liquidity while grappling with higher interest payments?

-Cummings: Proactivity is key.
+Proactivity is key.
 You need to understand what the costs are, and then you should have a conversation with your Relationship Manager.
 We’d look at different things with you – perhaps there are refinance opportunities or ways to bridge the short-term pain of higher rates.
 Some clients have passed on these additional costs to their customers.
 Every business is different, as is the advice we provide.
-I recommend having the conversation with your financial partner and putting a plan in place.
+It's always a good time to have the conversation with your financial partner and put a plan in place.